-Orillia Power customer service representatives (CSRs) received approximately 10,000 calls in 2017 (11,900 in 2016) from our customers.
-A CSR answered a call, in 30 seconds or less, 97.43% of the time (96.60% in 2016) significantly exceeding the OEB-mandated 65% target.
+In 2018, Orillia Power customer service representatives (CSRs) received approximately 11,200 calls (10,000 in 2017) from our customers.
+A CSR answered a call, in 30 seconds or less, 96.95% of the time (97.4% in 2017) significantly exceeding the OEB-mandated 65% target.
 Customers regularly indicate to company staff that they value the ability to 'talk to a person' when they have a question or issue.
 Customer service staff take pride in exceeding the target for this metric.